Open your image (dont forget to Image>duplicate) and close the original. Call me paranoid, but I never play with my original photos!

 Ok now to fix those areas with too much blur.
 Press the X key to swap the background white to the foreground and go over those areas that you want less blurred.

 You can play around with the opacity settings to get the effect you need and thats it!

-If you have any problems, post a comment below.
+If you have any problems, get in touch.